 chapter of the UCEAP Guide to Study Abroad

 Official Start Date & Mandatory Orientation

-The official UCEAP arrival day is June 23, 2017.
+The official UCEAP arrival day is June 28, 2013.
 Plan on arriving in the morning at Ministro Pistarini International Airport (also known as Ezeiza International Airport).
 Take a taxi directly to your homestay.
 Information about your homestay will be provided to you before departure, and your host will be expecting you to arrive that afternoon.
-Orientation will take place June 23 - 25.
+Orientation will take place on June 29 and 30.
 Participation in all orientation activities is mandatory for all students.
-During orientation, the UNTREF staff will review all practical components of the summer program including, program calendar, student services, housing, computer access, health, safety, emergencies, money and banking, communication, and public transportation.
+During orientation, the UNTREF staff will review all practical components of the summer program, including program calendar, student services, housing, computer access, health, safety, emergencies, money and banking, communication, and public transportation.

 Travel to Your Host Country

-You are responsible for reserving and purchasing your own plane ticket to Buenos Aires.
+You are responsible for reserving and purchasing your own plane ticket to Buenos Aires (even if you are on full financial aid).
+The Financial Aid Office does not purchase tickets.
+Standby tickets are not appropriate for UCEAP.
 If you decide to travel to Argentina prior to the official program start date, you are responsible for your own travel arrangements and accommodations.
+It is recommended that you purchase changeable/refundable airfare.
 Please wait to purchase your flight until the Arrival Instructions have been posted in your Pre-Departure Checklist

 You must participate in the required orientation, even if you arrive early.
 Failure to participate in the orientation may result in dismissal from the program.